eahrold/Printer-Installer/README.md

 (required)

-	host		<-- ip address or fqdn
-	model		<-- model name, use lpinfo -m to get the approperiate value printer 	<-- the name for the printer.  if connecting to a remote server, this should be the name of the queue on the server
+	url  		<-- ip address or fqdn for the printer model		<-- model name, use lpinfo -m to get the approperiate value printer 	<-- the name for the printer.  if connecting to a remote server, this should be the name of the queue on the server